Qualifying for an Absentee Ballot

 Which States Have Laws Governing Ballot Drop Boxes?

-Some states provide ballot drop boxes, receptacles where voters can return absentee/mail ballots in sealed and signed envelopes.
+Some states provide ballot drop boxes, secure receptacles where voters can return absentee/mail ballots in sealed and signed envelopes.
 The drop boxes may be supervised or unsupervised with security features, such as cameras.
 Many states that permit or require ballot drop boxes set minimum requirements for where they must be located, how many a county must or can have, hours they must be available and security standards.

 For more information, see Table 9: Ballot Drop Box Laws.